-The Cog-AT will be given to all students in grades K, 2, 5 and 8 and new students in the spring of each school year.
-Students who exhibit superior (3) or very superior (4) in comparison with their peers will be considered for nominations by their teachers.
+The Kingore Observation Inventory (KOI) will be given to teachers for grades K-8 in the fall semester to record recognized indicators of high ability.
+Students who exhibit superior (3) or very superior (4) in comparison with their age peers will be considered for nominations by their teachers.

-The committee may also use Exact Paths, Study Island, iRead 3,ILEARN scores and writing samples as a target for placement into the high ability program.
+The committee may also use mClass Reading and Math scores, Inspect, iRead 3, ISTEP+ scores and writing samples as a target for placement into the high ability program.